sg219896/hello-world/README.md

 repo to learn git

 Hi all!
 My name is Farhan and I am learning to use Git for the first time.
-I work at Sabre and have been using Git for granted permissions to users but other than that I don't have any git experience.
+I work at Sabre and have been using Git for granting permissions to users but other than that I don't have any git experience.